CBBIO/FANTASIA/docs/source/benchmarking.rst

 4. **Execute the analysis pipeline** and transfer annotations based on embedding similarity (**GOA2024**).
    - **GOA2022** is available for comparison with previously published analyses.

-We use the default settings from **GoPredSim**, as implemented in the [GoPredSim repository](https://github.com/Rostlab/goPredSim/blob/master/file_utils.py), for consistency with the original methods, though many parameters can be adjusted.
+We use the default settings from **GoPredSim** [GoPredSim]_, as implemented in the GoPredSim repository, for consistency with the original methods, though many parameters can be adjusted.

 Input Data
 ----------

-Input data must be **protein sequences in FASTA format**, as described in the [EMBOSS documentation](http://emboss.open-bio.org/html/use/apas01.html), concatenated into a single file.
+Input data must be **protein sequences in FASTA format**, as described in the EMBOSS documentation [EMBOSS]_, concatenated into a single file.

 Example of **FILENAME_test.fasta**:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^